lukebharrison/PGi2/README.md

 >pgi(interactive=T)
 and follow the instruction prompts

+## FREQUENTELY ASKED QUESTIONS

+### Q: Can PGi2 be run on a cluster or using multiple cores?
+A: The implementation in PGi2 is based on the R parallel/foreach/doMC packages.
+In PGi2, only the computation of fully independent runs is parallelized.
+The number of runs is controlled by the nruns variable in the pgi() function: using a vector of two integers nruns=c(nseries,nparallel), where any integer greater than 1 will active parallel processing.
+The total number of runs is the product of nseries*nparallel.
+For a clustering-based systems, you would need to execute R/PGi2 on a single computational node only and use multiple cores of that node, not simply submit to the job scheduler.

+### Q: What parameters of cycles/replicates/retained ancestral sequences should be used for a given data set?
+A: Please refer to the [PGi article above in Systematic Biology](https://academic.oup.com/sysbio/article/57/3/378/1661823) for theoretical details; PGi is a heuristic algorithm, and the solution space of ancestral sequences and heterochronies increases with the number of nodes and sequence length.
+The objective of the analysis is to sample enough of the solution space for a given tree and set of sequences to arrive at a set of solutions from independent computations that are more or less equally parsimonious in terms of tree length (total number of sequence heterochronies, each run doesn't have to yield necessarily identical lengths, just close).
+This is to ensure enough sampling of the solution space.
+This is similar to a bayesian MCMC analysis where convergence of the MCMC chains is desired - although PGi is not a Markov-chain based method).
+For example, if 4 independent runs with fixed parameters are performed and the tree lengths and consensus solutions are highly divergent, then the analysis is not being run with adequate parameters (in terms of cycles/replicates/retained sequences).
+There are several concerns to also be aware of: if there is a high degree of simultaneity in the data sets, there will be many more possible solutions of similar length - this will require more computation and will also mean that you will discover many different possible solutions that, when summarized in a superconensus of the Indvidual runs, will likely not recover very many heterochronies with a high degree of support.
+Practically speaking: the analysis should be run with the largest values for cycles/replicates/ret.anc.seqs that are computationally feasible to acheive convergences of multiple independent runs.
+As an example, the Sanchez-Villagra data set (2002) of 24 events and 10 sequences was analyzed with cycles=150, replicates=150, ret.anc.seqs=150 with good results.
+The [Harington et al. (2013)](https://onlinelibrary.wiley.com/doi/10.1111/ede.12043) analysis of 25 elements and 30 sequences yielded accetable results at 100/100/100.
+These values do not neet to be identical, but in practice, I've typically scaled them together.

 ## FOR FURTHER DETAILS

 Please consult the R documentation and the [PDF Vignette](inst/doc/RunningASmallAnalysis.pdf) available in the R package and on this repository for further details.